 1teaspoonvegetable oil OR shortening OR coconut oildivided

-Line an 8x8 or 9x9 inch square pan with parchment paper, leaving an overhang so you can lift out the entire bar later.
+Line an 8x8 (OR 9x9 inch OR 7x11 inch for thinner bark) pan with parchment paper, leaving an overhang so you can lift out the entire bar later.

 Melt the dark chocolate.
-Stir in 1/2 teaspoon shortening OR coconut oil, and 1/8 teaspoon peppermint extract.
+Stir in ½ teaspoon shortening OR coconut oil, and ⅛ teaspoon peppermint extract.
 Evenly spread it in the prepared pan.
-Freeze until just solid.
+Freeze until just solid (about 10-15 minutes).

 Sprinkle the crushed peppermint candies over the white chocolate and gently push into the top without disturbing the chocolate.